Xi warns Taiwan will face 'punishment of history' for separatism

 While China’s stepped up military drills around Taiwan over the past year have rattled Taipei, Xi reiterated claims that China’s rise was not a threat to any country, though China considers Taiwan to be merely a Chinese province not a nation.

-“Only those who in the habit of threatening others will see everyone else as a threat,” Xi said.
+“Only those who are in the habit of threatening others will see everyone else as a threat,” Xi said.

+(This story has been refiled to add dropped word “are” in the final paragraph)

 Additional reporting by Stella Qiu and Christian Shepherd, and Twinnie Siu in TAIPEI; Writing by Ben Blanchard; Editing by Michael Perry